Chapter 18: Charlie

 He frowned, “I'm afraid not, Bells.
 I just can't wrap my head around it.
 They all seem to be linked, but any clue we get always... always... leads to a dead end.
 Several times it's felt like whoever is behind this is a ghost.
 Poof, just disappears into thin air.
 There are also the questions... like all the ones missing.
 We haven't found them, so we are going on the assumption that they are still alive.
 If they are, where are they?
 What is this person doing with such a large group of missing people?
 Somebody... somewhere... should know something.
 We've checked every abandoned place we could.
 I've even gone over all the old tunnel ways and things of that sort.
 Nothing has turned up.
 I just don't know where to go from here, Bells.
 So many people... they need to be found before something happens to them.
 I would be crazy if you were one of them, so I know why the families are calling or coming in all the time wanting more information.
 I would be doing the same thing.”

 He ran his hands through his hair as he sighed.
 I hated seeing Charlie feeling like this, “I know it's frustrating, Dad.
-But you're doing literally everything you can to find them.
-I know you also worry about me, but look.
+You're doing literally everything you can to find them.
+I know you also worry about me but look.
 I'm safe and healthy, plus I'm going to be nowhere near Seattle for the foreseeable future.
 Please, please, please... promise to be careful on this case.
 Use lots of backup all the time.
 Even if you think the clue will lead nowhere, don't follow up without tons of backup.
 If the person behind this can be holding that many victims, they have to have help, right?
 I just don't want anything to happen to you.
 Now, changing the subject, I'm putting your clean laundry in this basket.
 Will you put them away, or do I need to when I put the sheets on the bed?”

 I smirked at him.
 He looked at me with a smirk of his own, “I think I better go put them away right now, so I don't have to hear about it later.”